 All these indicator are tools used by technical analysts to assist them in making trading decisions.

-Charles Dow was the guy credited with being the father of technical analysis.
+Charles Dow.
+Charles Dow was the person credited with being the father of technical analysis although that is probably up for debate.

 - price discounts everything